GAP-ART-RWTH/GAPic/README.md

 - [ ] Finish review of the manual, currently is in a beta state

 ## Contact
 Feel free to contact us via the given contacts in the ```PackageInfo.g``` or write an Issue in that tab

 ## License

-TODO: Provide information on the license of your package.
-A license is important as it determines who has a right to distribute your package.
-The "default" license to consider is GNU General Public License v2 or later, as that is the license of GAP itself.
+GAPic is released under GNU General Public License v3.0.